 At the 2013 AGM, shareholders voted in favour of proceeding with the deal and suggested an appeal be launched to raise funds to pay for the transportation of the loco from Blaenavon to Rolvenden.
 In excess of £2.6k was raised and, in late 2013, 5668 was moved to its new home.

-Although no restoration work will begin for some years, it is important that the loco does not deteriorate further and, while the K&ESR line was closed in early 2014, 5668 was moved to Rolvenden yard where it was cleaned up and greased as necessary to provide some protection.
-It has now been carefully sheeted and returned to Wittersham Road siding for storage to await its turn to be bought back to life.
+Although restoration work would not begin for some years, it was important that the loco did not deteriorate further and, while the K&ESR line was closed in early 2014, 5668 was moved to Rolvenden yard where it was cleaned up and greased as necessary to provide some protection.
+It was carefully sheeted and returned to Wittersham Road siding for storage to await its turn to be bought back to life.